1801BM1/cpu11/readme.md

 - writing the original asynchronous Verilog HDL model, with all schematics specifics
 - simulating and debug the original Verilog HDL model, running PDP-11 factory test software on the model
 - Verilog HDL model refactoring to get synchronous model, running on real FPGA
-- transforming original processor bus to standard Wishbone master interface to integrate into SoC
+- transforming processor-specific bus to standard Wishbone master interface to integrate into SoC

 ## Processors

 - [1801BM1](/vm1) - USSR microprocessor, no DEC prototype, proprietary die design
 - [1801BM2](/vm2) - USSR microprocessor, no DEC prototype, proprietary die design
 - [1801BM3](/vm3) - USSR microprocessor, no DEC prototype, proprietary die design
+- [LSI-11](/lsi) - Soviet 581-series, DEC LSI-11 clone, Western Digital MCP-1600 chipset

 ## Supported FPGA development boards
 The synchronous models are planned to be run (and appropriate sample projects to be included in repo) on the following Development Kits: